rajdeeprath/red5-development-series/code-examples/server-side/red5-scopes-examples/application-listener-demo/Readme.md

 ## How To Use Example
 ---

 So use this example application you can use a RTMP or RTSP (Android/IOS) or WebRTC (Red5pro HTML5 SDK) client to connect to and disconenct from the application.
 You can connect at the application level or to a sub-scope level within the application.

-For each application event, you will observe that the `ApplicationMonitor.java` handles the various application callbacks such as appStart, appConenct, appDisconenct, roomStart, roomConenct etc.
+For each application event, you will observe that the `ApplicationMonitor.java` handles and logs out the various application callbacks such as appStart, appConenct, appDisconenct, roomStart, roomConenct etc.

+The `ApplicationMonitor.java` class also demonstrates the use of the utility class `ScopeUtils` to resolve different scope references such as :

+1. Finding roto scope from any scope

+2. Finding application scope from any scope

+3. Resolving to a sub-scope reference from application scope when sub-scope path is known.

 ## Notes